-1 INTRODUCTION
+1 Introduction

-Conceptual models are today used in many areas of enterprise information systems (Kaschek, 2008; Karagiannis et al., 2008a; Wand and Weber, 2002).
+Conceptual models are today used in many areas of enterprise information systems [1, 2, 3].
 Examples range from fields such as strategic management, business process and workflow management to enterprise architecture and software engineering.
-For these purposes a large variety of modeling languages have been developed and successfully applied in academia and industry (Borgida et al., 2009).
-When it comes to the sharing of such modeling languages and their corresponding models - as it has been recently promoted by the Open Models Intiative (Koch et al., 2006; Karagiannis et al., 2008b) - the exact description of a modeling language and the models is one of the most important tasks.
+For these purposes a large variety of modeling languages have been developed and successfully applied in academia and industry [4].
+When it comes to the sharing of such modeling languages and their corresponding models - as it has been recently promoted by the Open Models Intiative [5, 6] - the exact description of a modeling language and the models is one of the most important tasks.
 These descriptions not only reflect the design choices made during the implementation of the language.
-They also permit to compare and learn from different implementations of a modeling language and support the interpretation of the models (Hinkelmann et al., 2010).
+They also permit to compare and learn from different implementations of a modeling language and support the interpretation of the models [7].

-In order to describe the building blocks of modeling languages it can be reverted to several types of meta modeling approaches (Kern et al., 2011).
-These approaches provide the constructs necessary for describing the abstract and concrete syntax of a modeling language (Harel and Rumpe, 2004; Karagiannis and Kuehn, 2002).
+In order to describe the building blocks of modeling languages it can be reverted to several types of meta modeling approaches [8].
+These approaches provide the constructs necessary for describing the abstract and concrete syntax of a modeling language [9, 10].
 In this way they also define constraints and correctness criteria for creating valid models based on the definition of a modeling language.
-In the context of the Open Models Initiative, several projects1 have reverted to the freely available and industry proven ADOxx2 meta modeling approach.
+In the context of the Open Models Initiative, several projects1 have reverted to the freely available and industry proven $ADOxx^2$ meta modeling approach.
 At its core, the ADOxx approach allows to specify the syntax of a modeling language together with its graphical representation.
-From these specifications, visual model editors are then created automatically (Kuehn, 2010).
+From these specifications, visual model editors are then created automatically [11].

-For the description of ADOxx based modeling languages, it has so far either been reverted to natural language descriptions, e.g. (Bork and Sinz, 2010; Fill et al., 2007), concrete implementations in the form of source code, e.g. (Schwab et al., 2010; Nemetz, 2006) or visual representations, e.g. (Hofer, 2011; Braun and Winter, 2005).
+For the description of ADOxx based modeling languages, it has so far either been reverted to natural language descriptions, e.g. [12, 13], concrete implementations in the form of source code, e.g. [14, 15] or visual representations, e.g. [16, 17].
 A formal description of the ADOxx meta modeling approach is so far not available.
-This is however necessary to analyze and evaluate how the syntax of a certain modeling language has been realized, compare ADOxx meta models and models to other meta modeling approaches such as GME, Ecore or ARIS cf. (Kern et al., 2011), derive suggestions for its enhancement and finally describe semantics for its further processing (Demirkan et al., 2008; Harel and Rumpe, 2004).
+This is however necessary to analyze and evaluate how the syntax of a certain modeling language has been realized, compare ADOxx meta models and models to other meta modeling approaches such as GME, Ecore or ARIS cf. [8], derive suggestions for its enhancement and finally describe semantics for its further processing [18, 9].